gboeing/osmnx/README.md

 OSMnx is built on top of geopandas, networkx, and matplotlib and works with OpenStreetMap's APIs to:

   * Download street networks anywhere in the world with a single line of code
-  * Download other infrastructure network types, place polygons, building footprints, and points of interest
+  * Download other infrastructure types, place boundaries, building footprints, and points of interest
   * Download by city name, polygon, bounding box, or point/address + network distance
   * Download drivable, walkable, bikeable, or all street networks
-  * Load street network from a local .osm file
+  * Save/load street network to/from a local .osm xml file
   * Visualize street network as a static image or interactive leaflet web map
-  * Simplify and correct the network's topology to clean and consolidate intersections
+  * Simplify and correct the network's topology to clean-up nodes and consolidate intersections
-  * Save networks to disk as shapefiles, geopackages, GraphML, or .osm
+  * Save networks to disk as shapefiles, geopackages, and GraphML
   * Conduct topological and spatial analyses to automatically calculate dozens of indicators
+  * Download node elevations and calculate edge grades (inclines)
   * Calculate and plot shortest-path routes as a static image or leaflet web map
+  * Visualize travel distance and travel time with isoline and isochrone maps
   * Fast map-matching of points, routes, or trajectories to nearest graph edges or nodes
   * Plot figure-ground diagrams of street networks and/or building footprints
-  * Download node elevations and calculate edge grades
-  * Visualize travel distance and travel time with isoline and isochrone maps
   * Calculate and visualize street bearings and orientations

 Examples and demonstrations of these features are in the [examples repo](https://github.com/gboeing/osmnx-examples).
 More feature development details are in the change log.